-Coursework which accounts for 60% of your final mark.
-Here you are required to submit at least one sustained project and a selection of further work.
+Coursework which accounts for 60% of the final mark.
+Students are required to produce two units of theme based work.
 These units will demonstrate an ability to sustain work from an initial starting point to a final conclusion.
 Students have to demonstrate that they can work successfully in a range of different materials and also undertake critical and contextual studies.
-A major supporting element of the coursework is the sketchbook, which students are expected to commit at least 1 hour of home study to sketch book work.
+A major supporting element of the coursework, is the sketchbook, which students are expected to commit at least 1 hour of home study every week.
 The final exam which accounts for the final 40% is usually taken in mid-April of the second year of the course.
-Over a 10 hour period, students are expected to complete a piece of work which they have researched and planned for during the previous months.
-The exam paper is usually circulated in mid-January and students select a starting point from a range of stimulus.
+Over a 10 hour period, students are expected to complete a piece of work which they have researched and planned for during is usually circulated in mid-January and students select a starting point from a range of stimulus.